tungnx-teko/MinervaDistribution/README.md

 Delegate is an object whose class conforms to `PaymentDelegate`.

 > You can either present or push paymentViewController from your navigation.
-PaymentSDK has itself built-in navigation controller.
+Minerva has itself built-in navigation controller.

 ```swift
 func onResult(_ result: PaymentResult) {